ShindouMihou/Amatsuki/README.md

 [![](https://jitpack.io/v/ShindouMihou/amatsuki.svg)](https://jitpack.io/#ShindouMihou/amatsuki)
 # Amatsuki

-Amatsuki is an asychronous simple text scraper for ScribbleHub built in Java, the main purpose for this library is to scrape public user data (bio, followed by x users, etc...) , or story data (synopsis, story title, thumbnail, etc...).
-The library is compatiable with any Java version above 1.8 (standard), and heavily uses on CompletableFutures and Optionals to achieve its results.
+Amatsuki is an asychronous simple text scraper for ScribbleHub built in Java, the main purpose for this library is to scrape public user data (bio, followed by x users, etc...) , or story data (synopsis, story title, thumbnail, etc...) from the https://scribblehub.com site.

-The main use for this library is to search for stories, or users in the website ScribbleHub, and is mostly implemented on Discord Bots instead of actual heavy load programs.
-Please keep in mind that this library is still a mess, but it achieves what it can.

 If you wish to improve the library, please feel free to do so.